How to Sharpen Your Knives The RIGHT Way!

 Manual sharpeners: You can find manual sharpeners that handle both straight and serrated edge knives.
 Simply use the serrated channel for your serrated knives, drawing the blades through several times.

-Electric sharpeners: Look for a sharpener designed to handle serrated as well as straight blades.
+Electric sharpeners: Look for a sharpener designed to handle serrated as well as straight blades like the Edge of Glory knife sharpener review here.
 Electric sharpeners take the guesswork out of sharpening your blades, though some remove more steel than professional chefs would like.

 The more time you spend in the kitchen, the more you’ll appreciate a truly sharp knife.
 Take a few minutes to sharpen your blades on a regular schedule, and enjoy the ease of chopping vegetables, slicing meat or preparing fresh herbs.